 The monograph Phenomenal Justice.
 Violence and Morality in Argentina received the international award Outstanding Academic Title 2020 and was shortlisted for the Juan E. Mendez Book Award for Human Rights in Latin America.

-van Roekel, E. 2022.
-In: Critical Military Studies.
+van Roekel, E. 2023.
+In: American Ethnologist

-Morillo Ramos, M. & van Roekel, E. 2022.
-In: Journal of Latin American and Caribbean Anthropology.
+Otto, M. & van Roekel, E. 2022.
+In: Ethos